samz5320/Data4ALL/README.md

 5. if everything looks good ,go ahead and send a Pull Request.

-6. Sit back and relax your changes get reviewed.
+6. Sit back and relax as your changes get reviewed.

-7. Perform changes if any suggested .
+7. Perform changes if any suggested .s

 #### Thank you for contribution.